flyingmachine/emacs-for-clojure/README.md

 ## Supporting CSS, HTML, JS, etc.

-Emacs has decent support for many file types out of the box, but if you want better support, then have a look at [my personal emacs config's init.el](https://github.com/flyingmachine/emacs.d/blob/master/init.el).
+Emacs has decent support for CSS, HTML, JS, and many other file types out of the box, but if you want better support, then have a look at [my personal emacs config's init.el](https://github.com/flyingmachine/emacs.d/blob/master/init.el).
 It's meant to read as a table of contents.
 The emacs.d as a whole adds the following:

 * [Customizes js-mode and html editing](https://github.com/flyingmachine/emacs.d/blob/master/customizations/setup-js.el)
     * Sets indentation level to 2 spaces for JS